tari-project/tari/RFC/src/RFC-0201_TariScript.md

 * The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary, is recorded in the transaction kernel.
-* An additional merkle mountain range committing the script history is necessary to prevent miners rewriting the script hash history during chain re-orgs.
+* An additional merkle mountain range committing the script history (including the redeeming inputs) is necessary to prevent miners rewriting the script hash history during chain re-orgs.
 * An additional secret key is provided by UTXO owners that signs both the script and the input data (if any) when it is spent.